Marquis Grissom: Later career

 That offseason, however, the Indians re-signed Lofton as a free agent, subsequently trading Grissom and pitcher Jeff Juden to the Milwaukee Brewers for pitchers Ben McDonald, Ron Villone, and Mike Fetters.
 Grissom's production declined as he spent three seasons with the struggling club, and a trade in the spring of 2001 made him a Los Angeles Dodger, sending Devon White to the Brewers in return.
 Grissom continued to struggle that year, but he enjoyed a strong bounce-back season as a part-time player in 2002.
 On September 16, 2002, the Dodgers had a crucial game against the San Francisco Giants.
 In the top of the 9th inning, he robbed Rich Aurilia of a potential game-tying home run to protect the 7–6 victory.
 The Giants went on to make the playoffs and the Dodgers did not.
 As a free agent he subsequently attracted the attention of the San Francisco Giants, who had just been defeated in the World Series.
 San Francisco signed Grissom, and he enjoyed two more productive seasons as their starting center fielder.
 The Giants were successful as well, winning the NL West in 2003 and missing the wild card by one game in 2004.
 Marquis won the 2003 Willie Mac Award for his spirit and leadership.
 On April 8, 2004, Grissom hit the first home run ever at San Diego's Petco Park.
 Grissom's production dipped again in 2005, and in a season of struggles by the Giants, he was released.
 On January 3, 2006, the Chicago Cubs signed him to a minor league contract and invited him to spring training as a non-roster player.

 Retirement

 On March 28, 2006, Grissom retired after a 17-year career.
-He told The Atlanta Journal-Constitution that knew it was time for him to retire when he began spending more time preparing for games than playing in the games themselves.
+He told The Atlanta Journal-Constitution that he knew it was time for him to retire when he began spending more time preparing for games than playing in the games themselves.

 In 2011, Grissom received four votes in the Baseball Hall of Fame balloting.